India’s harsh anti-terror law comes under rare scrutiny

 Only 2.2% of cases registered under the law from 2016 to 2019 ended in a court conviction.
 Nearly 11% of cases were closed by the police for lack of evidence.

-On Tuesday, the government informed Parliament that just 22% of people arrested under the law from 2017 to 2019 were sent to trial.
+Last week, the government informed Parliament that just 22% of people arrested under the law from 2017 to 2019 were sent to trial.
 It said no charges had been filed so far in the remaining cases.

 “This is tragic,” Lokur, the former justice, said.